KenyanGeek/Deep-Learning/README.md

 ## License

-This project is licensed under the MIT License
+This project is licensed under the MIT License, however some specific algorithms might be subject to their respective licenses.

 ## Acknowledgments